 A panel will be convened to decide on the outcome of an appeal.
-The panel will consist of the Deputy Principal and two Head Teachers.
+The panel will consist of the Deputy Principal and two Head Teachers (neither of which will be the course Head Teacher).
 Once the decision is made, students have the right of final appeal to the Principal if the appeal is dismissed.

-The Illness/Misadventure/Variation Application form is located on the back page of this document, Appendix A. A flowchart of the Illness/Misadventure can be found on page 12 of this document.
+The Illness/Misadventure/Variation Application form is located on the back page of this document - Appendix A. A flowchart of the Illness/Misadventure process can be found on page 12 of this document.